Dangers From Contaminants In Unregulated Private Wells

 • Heavy metals (e.g., arsenic, antimony, cadmium, chromium, copper, lead, selenium, and others)

 Source of contamination: Can leach into water from household plumbing and service lines.
-Mining operations, petroleum refineries, electronics manufacturers, municipal waste disposal, cement plants can contaminate groundwater.
+Mining operations, petroleum refineries, electronics manufacturers, municipal waste disposal, and cement plants can contaminate groundwater.
 Leaching can also occur from natural mineral deposits.

 ConsequencesExposure to high levels of heavy metals can result in acute and chronic toxicity, liver, kidney, intestinal damage, anemia, and cancer.